anuragsingh7746/game-theory-assignment/README.md

 ## Future Improvements
 - Adding user notifications when a booking is confirmed or canceled.
 - Introducing flexibility in time-slot duration for bookings.
-- Implementing additional features like court usage statistics and advanced reporting.
+- Implementing mutual exclusion by using locks.
+- Can add authentication using JWT Tokens

 ## Links
 - **Backend URL**: [Deployed Backend Link](https://game-theory-assignment-backend.onrender.com/)  -- IT DOES NOT SHOW ANYTHING IT IS ENTRY POINT TO THE FRONTEND